bcgov/CONN-CCBC-portal/docs/auth.md

 #### Job Executor User

 This is a user that has permissions to do specific tasks.
-It has access to applicaiton and statuses, and is used to trigger an update on application status once the intake has closed.
+It has access to application and statuses, and is used to trigger an update on application status once the intake has closed.
 This is an internal only role.

 #### CCBC Archiver Role